biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 		3. Instead of playing within boundaries, players play with the boundaries.
 			1. May Li Khoe: instead of thinking of life as a series of checks, see it as a canvas which you can paint anyway you like. the status quo needs to change, and life is short.
 Thus, we need to [joyfully subvert the status quo](https://kernel.community/en/learn/module-1/joyful-subversion/)
 		4. Creation + collaboration > quantification + competition
+			1. the online spaces I was a part of encouraged these values
 		5. I believe that Web3 is the key to this shift
 4. **Why and how we could benefit from a Web3 powered future**

+## Writing
+> "You'll find the future wherever people are having the most fun." — Steven Johnson, *Wonderland: How Play Made the Modern World*